phamttrung/Multiple-Tomcat-Instances-in-a-single-port/README.md

 >  * *Permit application-specific performance monitoring (and usage billing) by having each application in its own Tomcat instance.*
 >  * *Configure the Java Virtual Machine specifically for the needs of the application(s) running on that Tomcat instance.*

+Benefit in having multipe Tomcat instances:
+  * deployment of different stages of software (such as development, testing and production) on the same server
+  *

 ##How to set multiple Tomcat instances on a single port on Windows

 Brief step by step guide to install and configure